limnxn/Mobydick/README.md

 ## Introduction

-The purpose of this document is to build PHP development environment quickly and easily.
+The purpose of this document is to build a PHP development environment quickly and easily.

 ## Prerequisites